 The system calculates the confidence for each key frame instead of the whole shot.
-Each key frame is divided into 4\4 sub-blocks and the following low-level features are extracted on these sub-blocks:
+Each key frame is divided into 44 sub-blocks and the following low-level features are extracted on these sub-blocks.
+There are totally nine features used in our system.